328902301/QuantumultX/README.md

 ### Privacy

-1. Any user who indirectly uses any of the scripts in "Script project", including but not limited to violating relevant laws and regulations or establishing VPS to spread, **Nonoe is not responsible for any privacy breach or other consequences arising therefrom.**
+1. Any user who indirectly uses any of the scripts in "Script project", including but not limited to violating relevant laws and regulations or establishing VPS to spread, **Nobody is not responsible for any privacy breach or other consequences arising therefrom.**

 ### Commercial